 As always, you can count on your hotels being the best in their class – charming, family run inns with perfect locations, great food, and professional service.
 Your typical day will start with a buffet breakfast at your inn – delicious fresh baked bread, local cheeses, cereal, fruit, coffee and juice – giving you a good start for a full day of sightseeing.
 Then you’ll be out, seeing the sights such as Lucerne’s Chapel Bridge or Mount Pilatus, Switzerland’s highest train station – the Jungfraujoch, or breathtaking Gornergrat in Zermatt.
 Many days will include a scenic train ride between villages such as the Bernina Express and Glacier Express routes (reservation fees not included).

-In the mountains and countryside you’ll finish with a multi-course dinner at your hotel restaurant, while in the cities we’ve left evenings free for you to explore some of the many restaurants around.
-There are a total of 4 dinners on your own in Lucerne, Lugano and Zurich, a great chance to get out and follow your own bliss!
+In some of the mountain villages and countryside you’ll finish with a multi-course dinner at your hotel restaurant, while in other locations we’ve left evenings free for you to explore some of the many restaurants around, a great chance to get out and follow your own bliss!

 Zermatt – Arrive in Switzerland, and transfer by train to Zermatt, the atmospheric mountain village nestled up at the foot of the Matterhorn.